home-assistant/home-assistant.io/source/_posts/2023-10-12-year-of-the-voice-chapter-4-wakewords.markdown

 For Chapter 4, we’ve now added wake word processing inside Home Assistant.
 Wake words are special words or phrases that tell a voice assistant that a command is about to be spoken.
 Examples are: Hey Google, Hey Siri or Alexa.

 Home Assistant’s wake words are leveraging a new project called [openWakeWord] by David Scripka.
-This project has real-world accuracy, runs on commodity hardware and anyone can train a basic model of their own wake word in an hour, for free.
+This project has real-world accuracy, runs on commodity hardware and anyone can [train a basic model of their own wake word][own-wake-word] in an hour, for free.

 To try wake words today, follow our updated guide to [the $13 voice assistant][13-tutorial].
-Also check out our new guide to [create your own wake word.][own-wake-word]

 <lite-youtube videoid="ziebKt4XLZQ" videotitle="Wake word demonstration on $13 ATOM Echo in Home Assistant"></lite-youtube>